cees-elzinga/script.xbmc.hue.ambilight/FAQ.md

 Why is ambilight using a group slow?
 ------------------------------------

-Short answer: the bridge can't keep op
+Short answer: the bridge can't keep up

 Long answer: In ambilight mode the add-on continually tries to adjust the color of the lights.
 It might do so approx 3 times per second.
 Everytime it will tell the bridge to update the color, and the bridge will do so as fast as possible.